alicegodden/thermalstress/README.md

 snpeff.py # Plotting variants from SnpEff and SnpSift outputs

 autobubble_goplot.py # Plotting go terms outputs (.csv from ShinyGO) with annotate p-values

+FISHTEA_annotate_family.py # Annotating the significantly differentially expressed TE families from TEtranscripts pipeline with chromosome and genomic co-ordinates

+FISHTEA_matching.py # Matching the TEs with genes that are overlapping in location

 RETROSEQ analysis